fizx/drupal-apachesolr/README.txt

 Get the PHP library from the external project.
+The project is found at:  http://code.google.com/p/solr-php-client/

+If you use drush make, run this command from the apachesolr module directory:

+drush make --no-core -y  --contrib-destination=. apachesolr.make

-The project is found at:  http://code.google.com/p/solr-php-client/ From the apachesolr module directory, run this command:
+Otherwise, from the apachesolr module directory, run this command:

 svn checkout -r22 http://solr-php-client.googlecode.com/svn/trunk/ SolrPhpClient